 I’m never quite sure what to do at this point.
 I mean, once they’re asleep, you’re pretty much screwed.
 Do you wake them, and endure the category-5-asshole you know they will be?
 Or, do you let them sleep, and then stay up with them until 3 a.m., chatting about plot holes in the latest episode of Paw Patrol?
 It’s like choosing between head lice and three weeks of the stomach bug.

 I opted to let him sleep for a bit, hoping this would be enough to carry him through until bedtime, but not enough to keep him up past midnight.
 As I suspected, this was a terrible idea.
 The kid woke up completely unhinged—crying and demanding fruit snacks.

 I won’t lie, I spent the evening walking on eggshells so not to upset the tiny terrorist.
 Anyone who wants to judge or lecture me about letting my kid run the house can save their breath.
 I know exactly what I did, I kept the peace.
 Do I normally cater to the needs of an irrational psycho?
 No, but I’m a smart lady, and I pick my battles—I assure you, there were no winners here.

-I sent him back to daycare with Duct Tape and Benadryl, so that shit doesn’t happen again, because I don’t want to survive that twice.
+I sent him back to daycare with Duct Tape and Benadryl, because I don’t want to survive that twice.